jrnewton/udemy-css-complete-guide/NOTES.md

 height: 100vh;
 ```

-__BUG__: After adding vw , you probably saw that the scrollbars appeared in case you are working on Windows.
+__BUG__: After adding vw, you probably saw that the scrollbars appeared in case you are working on Windows.
 This happens as using vw  on Windows does not include the scrollbars - vw: 100  is  equal to 100% of the viewport width + the scrollbars.

+## Auto
+* works for block level elements with an explicitly assigned width
+* easy way to center elements.
+See main.css, `.plan__articles `